thevasudevgupta/bigbird/README.md

 Now, `BigBird` proposes two ways of allowing long-term attention dependencies while staying computationally efficient.

 * **Global tokens:** Introduce some tokens which will attend to every token and which are attented by every token.
 Eg: *"HuggingFace is building nice libraries for easy NLP"*.
-Now, let's say *'building'* is defined as a global token, and needs to know relation among *'NLP'* & *'HuggingFace'* for some task; Now having 'building' attend globally to all other tokens will probably help the model to assiciate 'NLP' with 'HuggingFace'.
+Now, let's say *'building'* is defined as a global token, and model needs to know relation among *'NLP'* & *'HuggingFace'* for some task (Note: these 2 tokens are at two extremes); Now having *'building'* attend globally to all other tokens will probably help the model to assiciate *'NLP'* with *'HuggingFace'*.

 ```python
 >>> # let's assume 1st & last token to be `global`, then